 • UDP.
 Implement a client for a UDP-based protocol.

 • TCP & asyncio.
-Design a TCP-based protocol, and write asynchronous servers and clients for it.
+Write asynchronous servers and clients for a TCP-based protocol.
 2 days.

 • Work with binary data, bits and bytes.